sandiego-ember/ember-cli-101/workshop.md

 ```

 We first loop through all the `model.comments` with Ember's (relatively new) syntax, defining `|comment|` as the local variable we use to access each `comment` model.
 Inside of this loop, we output the comment content we defined in our model with `content: DS.attr('string')` with `{{comment.content}}`.

+But we also want a good user experience for our readers.
+They need to know when comments are being loaded and when there aren't any comments at all!

+For the loading case, we can hook into

 ## Blog comment